 You agree that such Service is provided on an "as is" and "as available" basis and that your use of the

 Website and Services is solely at your own risk.
-We expressly disclaim all warranties of any kind, whether express or implied, including but not limited to the implied warranties of merchantability, fitness for a particular purpose and non-infringement.
+We, our partners, licensors and suppliers expressly disclaim all warranties of any kind, whether express or implied, including but not limited to the implied warranties of merchantability, fitness for a particular purpose and non-infringement.
 We make no warranty that the Service will be uninterrupted, timely, secure, or error-free; nor do we make any warranty as to the results that may be obtained from the use of the Service or as to the accuracy or reliability of any information obtained through the Service or that defects in the Service will be corrected.
 You understand and agree that any material and/or data downloaded or otherwise obtained through the use of Service is done at your own discretion and risk and that you will be solely responsible for any damage or loss of data that results from the download of such material and/or data.
 We make no warranty regarding any goods or services purchased or obtained through the Service or any transactions entered into through the Service unless stated otherwise.
 No advice or

 information, whether oral or written, obtained by you from us or through the Service shall create any warranty not expressly made herein.

+In no event shall NeoLaw.AI be liable for any punitive, special, direct, indirect, exemplary or consequential damages or any damages whatsoever, including but not limited to loss of use, data, or profits, without regard to the form of any action, including but not limited to contract and tort actions (including libel), arising out of or in connection with the use, copying or display of, or the interaction or any other form of communication with, the Service and the information contained at the Website (including via computer viruses or any other form of software).

-imitation of liability
+Limitation of liability

-The whole content of Neolaw.ai and the information and services available on it (“Service”) including but not limited to the bot and/or conversation responses and/or related material does not constitute a primary and/or official source of legislation and/or case law and/or may not reflect accurately any legal and/or other developments up to date.
+The whole content of NeoLaw.AI and the information and services available on it (“Service”) including but not limited to the bot and/or conversation responses and/or related material does not constitute a primary and/or official source of legislation and/or case law and/or may not reflect accurately any legal and/or other developments up to date.

-The information, materials and opinions contained on Neolaw.ai, including but not limited to the bot and/or conversation responses and/or related material, are for general information purposes only, are not intended to constitute legal or other professional advice and should not be relied on or treated as a substitute for specific advice relevant to particular circumstances.
+The information, materials and opinions contained on NeoLaw.AI, including but not limited to the bot and/or conversation responses and/or related material, are for general information purposes only, are not intended to constitute legal or other professional advice and should not be relied on or treated as a substitute for specific advice relevant to particular circumstances.
+We do not review any information you provide us for legal accuracy or sufficiency, draw legal conclusions, provide opinions about your selection of forms, or apply the law to the facts of your situation.
+Any communications between you and NeoLaw.AI and any information provided, stored or downloaded may not be protected under the legal professional privilege doctrine even where you use a bot which is owned by a lawyer or law firm.

-Elias Neocleous & Co LLC makes no warranties, representations or undertakings about any of the content of Neolaw.ai (including, without limitation, any as to the quality, accuracy, completeness or fitness for any particular purpose of such content), or any content of any other website referred to or accessed by hyperlinks through Neolaw.ai.
+We make no warranties, representations or undertakings about any of the content of NeoLaw.AI (including, without limitation, any as to the quality, accuracy, completeness or fitness for any particular purpose of such content), or any content of any other website referred to or accessed by hyperlinks through NeoLaw.AI.